mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/projects/applications/platform-applications/index.md

 When deploying and upgrading applications, platform applications come as a bundle; they are tested as a single unit and you must deploy or upgrade them in a single process, for each workspace.
 This means all clusters in a workspace have the same set and versions of platform applications deployed.

-## Deploy applications in a project

-You can select which applications to deploy in a project by going to the **Applications** tab of the project.
+## Enable applications in a project using the DKP UI

+1. Select a workspace from the **Workspace Selector** in the top navigation bar.

+1. Select **Projects** from the sidebar menu.

+1. Select your project from the list.

+1. Select the **Applications** tab to browse the available applications.

+1. Select the three dot button from the bottom-right corner of the desired application tile, and then select **Enable**.

+1. (Optional) If you want to override the default configuration values, copy your values content into the text editor under **Configure Service** or just upload your yaml file that contains the values:

+      ```yaml
+      someField: someValue
+      ```

+1. Select the **Enable** button.

 To use the CLI to enable or disable applications, see [Application Deployment](./application-deployment)